TACC/Core-CMS/README.md

     python manage.py collectstatic
     ```

 ### Custom Resources

+If you need to change files within `/taccsite_custom`:

+1. Follow instructions and directory structure of `example-cms`.
-1. Create/Edit files in a child directory of `/taccsite_custom`.
+2. Create/Edit files in a child directory of `/taccsite_custom`.
-2. Follow instructions and directory structure of `example-cms`.
 3. Reference other projects in `/taccsite_custom`.
-4. (As necessary) Build static assets.
+4. _(for static asset changes)_ Build static assets.
-5. (For templates) Restart server.
+5. _(for template changes)_ Restart server.
 6. Commit changes:
     1. In `/taccsite_custom` submodule repo, commit changes (__not__ to `main`).
     2. In this parent repo, add `/taccsite_custom` change.